akrishna77/QSettlers/QSettlers/index.md

 ## Individual Contributions

-**Peter McAughan:** Setting up JSettlers architecture and communication with our agent.
+**Peter McAughan:** Setting up JSettlers architecture and communication with our agent, as well as developing the structure of the DQN agent.
 Identifying state variables for trade actions in the game.
-Modularizing game state functions.
+Modularizing game state functions and creating training pipeline.

 **Arvind Krishnakumar:** Developing the DQN agent for considering trades and training the agent.
 Setting up Tensorboard for monitoring model performance and metrics.